 Retail

-Have you ever wondered how great it would be to purchase furniture, clothes, and other important things and view them as you can in the real world?
+Have you ever wondered how great it would be to purchase furniture, clothes, and other things and view them as in the real world?
 With spatial computing, it will be possible soon.
-Retailers who have to be competitive in the field will have to up their game, implement these techniques, and adapt to this changing way of shopping.
-It will be bigger and much more widespread than e-commerce.
+Retailers have to up their game, implement these techniques, and adapt to this changing way of shopping.
+It will be a bigger and much more widespread e-commerce experience.

 Tourism

 We all love traveling.
 But sometimes, because of financial limitations and other responsibilities, it’s not feasible to travel.
-But that could soon change with the technology in question.
-You can enjoy mountains and beaches from the comfort of your couch and the costs will be a fraction of the original cost.
-If the development goes at the right speed, we might even have special services that help you get the complete experience of places worldwide by wearing a small headset.
+But that could soon change with spatial Computing, powered headsets, and other gadgets.
+You can enjoy mountains and beaches from the comfort of your couch, and the costs will be a fraction of the original cost.
+As we progress, a complete experience of places worldwide could be a reality by wearing a small headset.

-The technology will likely make life easier with increasing adoption, and people using it to improve work and enhance their experience at home, in the office, or while working remotely.
-Let us look at underlying concepts that come to play:
+Spatial Computing will make life easier with increasing adoption, and people will use it to improve work and enhance their experience at home, in the office, or while working remotely.
+Let us look at underlying concepts that come into play when we adopt it into our lives:

 1. Matching computer programming and human perception of the world